From Human Resources

 SECTION XIII – College Civil Engineer Graduates

-- A one-time stipend will be provided to recent college civil engineer graduates who have to relocate to begin full-time employment with the department.
+A one-time stipend will be provided to recent college civil engineer graduates who have to relocate to begin full-time employment with the department.
 This stipend is offered to help offset the costs associated with moving.
-The employee will receive the stipend only after completing the move, which must be completed within 12 months of his/her full-time hire date and completing the FS-Relocation Reimbursement Assistance Form.
-Please check with the Human Resources Division for listing of college specific stipends.
+The employee must complete the FS-Relocation Reimbursement Assistance Form.
+Please check with the Central Office – Human Resources Division for listing of college specific stipends.

 SECTION XIV – Repayment Provisions